 Heart health benefit.
 Chronic oxidative stress is one main factor that reduces the functioning of the endothelium, the thin layer of cells lining arteries that controls blood flow and pressure.
 Endothelial dysfunction is a major precursor to hypertension, coronary heart disease and strokes.
 As a unique antioxidant, CoQ10 reduces blood vessel stiffness, which is a consequence of endothelial dysfunction.

 Further, oxidative stress and endothelial dysfunction are major causes of elevated blood pressure.
-CoQ10 supplementation is showing promise in reducing blood pressure in hypertensive patients, without producing dangerous abrupt drops in pressure.
+CoQ10 supplementation is showing promise in balancing blood pressure in hypertensive patients, without producing dangerous abrupt drops in pressure.

 Connection Between CoQ10 and Vitamin K2: Endothelial Function and Statins